tlinkin/Ortho4XP/README.md

 * "Read per tile cfg" removed and a "Override tile cfg" option added.
 This override setting allows you to force using the global configuration setting on all tiles, overriding any existing tile configurations.
 * Erased cached data feature works like batch building tiles now, meaning Shift-Click (red rectangle) to select tiles, choose deletion options, and click "Batch Delete".
 The batch delete has no effect on the active tile selection (yellow rectangle).
 * Display asterisk next to each tile zoom level number in the Tiles and configuration window if custom zoom levels have been specified.
+* Added ability to create a symlink to the yOrtho4XP_Overlays folder by pressing the "O" key in the Tiles Collection and Management window.

 #### Config
 * Ortho4XP Config window is now separated into three tabs: Tile Config, Global Config, and Application Config.